List of The Originals characters: In The Originals

 In 1914, she befriended Kol and was his "date" during a Christmas party at the Abattoir to get a glimpse of her family.
 Rebekah, recognizing Freya as the witch that Kol had brought to the party to accompany him, approached her and insisted that she could do better than Kol.
 Freya told her that it wasn't really date before Rebekah made to join the rest of the Mikaelsons and Marcel on the staircase for Klaus' speech.
 This marked the first time that the two Mikaelson sisters had met in their lives, and Rebekah remained unaware that she had met her older sister until a century later when they both escaped from the witch asylum together.
 During Klaus' speech, Kol and Freya toasted each other from across the room, but the cheerful and festive night quickly took a dramatic turn when Klaus publicly condemned Kol's treachery and she witnessed Kol getting daggered by Klaus.
 She later went into the Dowager Fauline Cottage, seeing it as the safest place to be during her century of sleep and because she knew her aunt wouldn't come there.

 Entering a deep sleep that lasted a century, she awoke 100 years later when she discovered that her sister, Rebekah, had been imprisoned in the Asylum in the body of a young witch.
 Posing as an inmate, she witnessed Rebekah's confrontations with the Kindred and Cassie's betrayal.
 Using her magic, Freya saved Rebekah from the Kindred and broke the spell on the Asylum, freeing herself and Rebekah.

 When Freya reunites with her brother Finn, he informs her of Hope's life, which inspires Freya (who wishes to take revenge against Dahlia for the deaths of her lover and son) so she can kill her as Dahlia would come for her niece, so she affiliates herself with her siblings.
 At the end of a hard long magical struggle (resulting in the death of both her parents), Freya and her younger siblings finally managed to defeat Dahlia, with Freya's finally winning her younger brothers' trust (especially Niklaus), and moving into their house as Hope's caretaker and an official Mikaelson sibling.
 However, as a side effect of Dahlia's death, Freya lost her immortality which was linked to Dahlia's.

-After a few months of peace in the supernatural community in NOLA, troubles started again with the arrival of Lucien Castle, Klaus's first progeny, and his warnings of war between the sire-lines, and so, Freya's enormous magical powers were needed again to protect her family from harm.
+After a few months of peace in the supernatural community in New Orleans, troubles started again with the arrival of Lucien Castle, Klaus's first progeny, and his warnings of war between the sire-lines, and so, Freya's enormous magical powers were needed again to protect her family from harm.
 During this time, Freya is reunited with Kol, who is resurrected by Davina Claire, and Finn who is inadvertently resurrected as a side effect of the same spell.
 However, this reunion doesn't last long before Lucien becomes a new type of Original Vampire and kills Finn.
 Freya later manages to reverse the spell that gave Lucien his extra power, giving Klaus and Elijah the chance to kill him.